availproject/availproject.github.io/docs/using-avail/use-cases-and-examples/validiums.md

 `blockNumber` Avail block number.

-`proof` Merkle proof fot the leaf.
+`proof` Merkle proof for the leaf.

 `numberOfLeaves` Number of leaves in the original tree.